How to Deal with an Unpredictable Product Manager

 As leaders, it’s our job to identify these signs early and correct them.
 To build great software, others must step in and help the PM be great when this happens.
 There are three techniques that work to prop up an unpredictable product manager and still build great software:

-Teams must have a strategic perspective regarding the forces that impact their market.
+Predict the future Teams must have a strategic perspective regarding the forces that impact their market.
 Great products start with a clear strategy that is market driven.
 You can achieve this by:

 Understanding the market dynamics